UWDATA515/ci_example/README.md

 https://coveralls.io to see your coverage information!
 Authenticate with your GitHub account.

+Since we've configured this workflow to run every time a pull request is created, Coveralls will comment on the corresponding PR with the code coverage information!

 Create a .coveragerc file that specifies what should be included in the coverage calculations, e.g.

 ```